Matt Lauer: Education and early career

-Lauer earned his undergraduate degree from Ohio University at age 39 in 1997; he had studied at the school's Scripps College of Communication, School of Media Arts and Studies.
-Lauer had dropped out of the same institution in the spring of 1979 to begin his television career, after he was hired as a producer of the noon newscast for WOWK-TV in Huntington, West Virginia.
+Lauer earned his undergraduate degree from Ohio University, at age 39, in 1997.
+He studied at the school's Scripps College of Communication School of Media Arts and Studies.
+Lauer had dropped out of the same institution, in the spring of 1979, to begin his television career, after he was hired as a producer of the noon newscast for WOWK-TV in Huntington, West Virginia.
 By 1980, Lauer had become an on-air reporter for the station's 6 p.m. and 11 p.m. newscasts.

 Lauer then moved around the East Coast, hosting a number of daily information and talk programs.
-He was a co-host of PM Magazine in several cities, beginning in Richmond (1980–1981), then Providence (1981–1984), and then New York City (1984–1986).
-After the New York edition of PM Magazine was canceled by WNYW in 1986, Lauer and co-host Jill Rappaport worked on a new show for the station, Made in New York, which ran for fifteen weeks.
+He was a co-host of PM Magazine, in several cities, beginning in Richmond (1980–1981), then Providence (1981–1984) and then New York City (1984–1986).
+After the New York edition of PM Magazine was canceled by WNYW, in 1986, Lauer and co-host Jill Rappaport worked on a new show for the station, Made in New York, which ran for fifteen weeks.
 Following this, Lauer gained his first national television exposure when he joined Robin Leach co-hosting ABC's short-lived daytime series Fame, Fortune and Romance, a spin-off of the syndicated Lifestyles of the Rich and Famous.
-Lauer then returned to local television, hosting programs in Philadelphia and Boston from 1987 to 1989, reporting for ESPN and anchoring entertainment news segments for HBO.
+Lauer then returned to local television, hosting programs in Philadelphia and Boston, from 1987 to 1989, reporting for ESPN and anchoring entertainment news segments for HBO.

 In September 1989, Lauer returned to New York City, this time to WWOR, and built his career and fame, where he hosted 9 Broadcast Plaza, a three-hour live interview program.
-Lauer departed that series as it took a turn in booking "tabloid" guests and topics, and for what he relayed as a refusal to live-read ads on the show for Dial-a-Mattress.
-WWOR-TV replaced Lauer with various guest hosts Buzz Luttrell Robb Weller, Robin Leach, Steve Edwards, Weird Al Yankovic, Howard Stern, Richard Bey, and 9 Broadcast Plaza eventually morphed into The Richard Bey Show.
+Lauer departed that series, as it took a turn in booking "tabloid" guests and topics and for what he relayed as a refusal to live-read ads on the show for Dial-a-Mattress.
+WWOR-TV replaced Lauer with various guest hosts Buzz Luttrell, Gay Byrne, Robb Weller, Robin Leach, Steve Edwards, Weird Al Yankovic, Howard Stern, Tom Bergeron, Tom Snyder, Wil Shriner and Richard Bey.
+9 Broadcast Plaza eventually morphed into The Richard Bey Show.